Research Robots Humanoid Applications Industries Technology Contact

 Hall Effect Current Sensors

-Unlock precise power management and motor control for autonomous mobile robots.
-These non-intrusive sensors provide critical data for battery health, payload estimation, and safety protocols without compromising electrical isolation.
+Unlock spot-on power management and motor control for your autonomous mobile robots.
+These clever, non-intrusive sensors deliver key insights on battery health, payload weight, and safety— all without messing with electrical isolation.

 Core Concepts